Parnassos National Park

 In autumn, all the forests of the area get full of bright leaves and a lot of wildflowers carpet the glades.
 Spring has similar features, although the new flowers are mixed with the snow patches, remaining from the winter.

 Therefore, important measures should be taken, since many human activities, such as haunting, stock-raising, cultivation, skiing and house building, can become quite harmful to the natural environment, the flora and fauna of the park.
-Although the Parnassos National Park is not easily accessible, it has hiking facilities and refuges to make thinks more convenient for visitors.
+Although the Parnassos National Park is not easily accessible, it has hiking facilities and refuses to make things more convenient for visitors.